 e.
-BGI reviewed the areas along the outside of the western, northwestern, and northern portions of the solar field fence line and observed well-established areas of wetland consisting of hydric soils and hydrophytic vegetation including cattail, purple loosestrife, white meadowsweet, and willow.
+BETA reviewed the areas along the outside of the western, northwestern, and northern portions of the solar field fence line and observed well-established areas of wetland consisting of hydric soils and hydrophytic vegetation including cattail, purple loosestrife, white meadowsweet (Spiraea alba), and willow (Salix spp.).
 The Applicant should reassess this area and flag the extents of BVW/IVW.

-SCI RESPONSE: Our office and ECR has reviewed this area as part of the 11/14/23 site walk with the Town representatives and believe this area qualifies as a Stormwater Management site element, designed and approved as part of the original submitted Solar Farm Plans and Documentation submitted to the Planning Board.
+SCI: Our office and ECR has reviewed this area as part of the 11/14/23 site walk with the Town representatives and believe this area qualifies as a Stormwater Management site element, designed and approved as part of the original submitted Solar Farm Plans and Documentation submitted to the Planning Board.
 Based on our review of record plans and documentation, we present the following findings:

-- Area labelled "Catchment Area A Retention Area" on Page 6 "Proposed Catchment Areas" map of Stormwater Engineering Report (By Strong Civil Design, dated March 3, 2014, included as reference). - Area referred to as "Depression A1" in HydroCAD reports in Stormwater Engineering Report, page 25. - Shown as depressed area with Inv.
-374 on Planning Board approved plans, Grading Plan Sheet SP-4. - Area labelled "Catchment Area A Discharge Location" on Planning Board approved plans, Soil Erosion Plan Sheet SP-8 the Peer reviewer that these areas have developed wetlands characteristics, as described above, we respectfully request that the Conservation Commission consider these areas exempt under 310 CMR 10.02(2)(b)(3)(c), as Planning Board Approvals and Site construction took place in 2014.
+Area labelled "Catchment Area A Retention Area" on Page 6 "Proposed Catchment Areas" map of Stormwater Engineering Report (By Strong Civil Design, dated March 3, 2014, included as reference).

+- Area referred to as "Depression A1" in HydroCAD reports in Stormwater Engineering Report, page 25. - Shown as depressed area with Inv.
+374 on Planning Board approved plans, Grading Plan Sheet SP-4. - Area labelled "Catchment Area A Discharge Location" on Planning Board approved plans, Soil Erosion Plan Sheet SP-8

 In summary, the Stormwater Engineering Report (and design plans) clearly identify these areas as part of the overall post-construction stormwater management plan for the solar field development.
-While we agree with
+While we agree with the Peer reviewer that these areas have developed wetlands characteristics, as described above, we respectfully request that the